Curriculum & Assessment (KS5)

 This page, and the links under Curriculum Maps on the left hand side, give information about the structure of the curriculum and details for each subject area within Key Stages 5.

-If you require any further information regarding the curriculum provision in Key Stage 5 at North Chadderton, please contact Mrs A Greenwood, Director of Post-16 Education and Wider Partnerships on 0161 624 9939 or email@example.com
+If you require any further information regarding the curriculum provision in Key Stage 5 at North Chadderton, please contact Mrs A Greenwood, Senior Director Standards and Effectiveness, Key Stage 5 on 0161 624 9939 or email@example.com

 THE 16-19 STUDY PROGRAMME